Detailed content of our market study

 1.4 Foreign trade

-For the analysis of this section, data reported by UN COMTRADE for the HS commodity code"****- Hosiery ;tights, stockings, socks and other hosiery articles, including those with graduated compression (***) and footwear without applied soles, knitted or crocheted."
+For the analysis of this section, data reported by UNComtrade on the HS commodity code"**** - Hosiery; tights, stockings, socks and other hosiery articles, including those with graduated compression (***) and footwear without applied soles, knitted or crocheted."
+It is shown that from **** to ****, the value of exports declined slightly, registering a decrease of *.* percent.
+In contrast, imports showed a growth of *.* percent.
+Despite this divergent trend, the value of exports remains significantly higher than that of imports.

 2 Demand analysis